chainguard-dev/edu/content/open-source/wolfi/hello-wolfi.md

   --signing-key melange.rsa --keyring-append melange.rsa.pub
 ```

+_If you run into issues while running melange commands, check the [melange troubleshooting guide](/open-source/melange/troubleshooting/)._

 ### 4. Build the Composer package
 You can now build the Composer package with the following command: